Macrometacorp/docs/docs/search/queries/search-functions.md

 ## Search Functions

-Use search functions in a [SEARCH query](search-queries.md) to filter a view.
+Use search functions in a [search query](../queries/index.md) to filter a view.
 The functions control the search functionality without having a returnable value in C8QL.

 The `TOKENS()` function is an exception.
 It can be used standalone as well, without a `SEARCH` statement, and has a return value which can be used elsewhere in the query.